Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Continuous measurement over time, and simultaneous measurement of multiple observables

-Extracting information about the system by measurement increases our knowledge about some aspect of it.
-However, we've seen that any such measurement according to our model will disturb the system to an extent that we cannot monitor; and this decreases our knowledge about some other aspect of the system.
-For a single measurement this tradeoff is expressed by the precision-disturbance relation~\eqref{eq_precDistRel}, or in more detail by the updates~(\ref{eq_marginalize},~\ref{eq_BayesianUpdate}).
-In this section we explore the compound effect of such tradeoff due to multiple measurements; specifically, a continuous succession of vanishingly-weak measurements.
-The method of analysis we follow is drawn from the field of continuous quantum measurement, which addresses the corresponding problem in that setting.
+Extracting information about the system by measurement increases one's knowledge about some aspect of it.
+However, it has just been seen that any such measurement according to the present model will disturb the system; and this decreases one's knowledge about some other aspect of the system.
+For a single measurement this tradeoff is expressed by the precision-disturbance relation~\eqref{eq_precDistRel}, or in more detail by the updates~(\ref{eq_marginalize2},~\ref{eq_BayesianUpdate2}).
+In this section I explore the compound effect of such tradeoff due to multiple measurements; specifically, a continuous succession of vanishingly-weak measurements.
+(All other combinations can be recovered from this case.)
+This will allow me, in Section~\ref{sec_simultMeas}, to treat the cases of simultaneous measurement of multiple observables, and of inefficient measurements.
+The method of analysis I follow is drawn from the field of continuous quantum measurement, which addresses the corresponding problem in that setting.
 (See for example~\cite{jacobs2006straightforward}.)

 Subdivide a finite interval of time $[0,T]$ into $N$ equal subintervals demarcated by $t_0=0<t_1<t_2<\dots<t_N=T$, with $t_j=j\Delta t$.
-For each $j\in\{1,\dots,N\}$, select an observable $A_j=A_j(q,p)$ of the system, and prepare for it a measurement $(\beta_j,k_j\Delta t,\Omega_j)$ to be carried out at time $t_j$.
-Notice that we've scaled the strength according to the size of the subintervals; smaller $\Delta t$ means each individual measurement is weaker, but a greater number of them fit into $[0,T]$.
-We will see that this is the right scaling for the effects to converge when we take the limit of smaller and smaller $\Delta t$.
-(Note that this changes the physical dimensions of $k_j$; they are now $[k_j]=\text{energy}\cdot\text{time}/[A_j]^2$.)
+For each $j\in\{1,\dots,N\}$, select an observable $A_j=A_j(q,p)$ of the system, and prepare for it a measurement $(k_j\Delta t,\qbar_j)$ to be carried out at time $t_j$.
+Notice that I have scaled the strength according to the size of the subintervals; smaller $\Delta t$ means each individual measurement is weaker, but a greater number of them fit into $[0,T]$.
+It will be seen that this is the right scaling for the effects to converge when the limit of smaller and smaller $\Delta t$ is taken.
+(Note that this changes the physical dimensions of $k_j$; they are now $[k_j]=[A_j]^{-2}\cdot\text{time}^{-1}$.)
 The resulting tuple of pointer readings $\mathbf{A}^*\triangleq(A^*_1,A^*_2,\dots,A^*_N)$ constitutes the measurement record for the entire succession of measurements.
-To assimilate the $j$-th measurement we perform the two operations~(\ref{eq_marginalize},~\ref{eq_BayesianUpdate}), resulting in the update
+To assimilate the $j$-th measurement one performs the two operations~(\ref{eq_marginalize2},~\ref{eq_BayesianUpdate2}), resulting in the update